CiscoSE/NexusProgrammability/docs/Telemetry/gNMI/3-certificate.md

 ## Server certificate

-A server certificate will allow you to connect to a NX-OS device securely, without need of skipping TLS verification for TLS connections.
+A server certificate will allow you to connect to an NX-OS device securely, without the need to skip TLS verification for TLS connections.

-!!! note ""
+!!! note
     It is assumed that you have a valid root and intermediate CA certificates installed in your workstation.
-Instructions can be found at the top of this article on how to set that up
+Instructions can be found at the top of this article on how to set that up.

 #### Add the subjectAltName setting